FAQs

 - If the noise study finds that the project will have negative impacts on noise levels, the project team may need to take steps to mitigate the noise, such as planting trees or installing noise barriers.

 The traffic analysis portion of the project will consider bus use through the corridor.
 Final effects will not be known until an alternative is selected.
+In general, any improvements to congestion along the corridor should also improve transit times.

 Yes.
 WYDOT recognizes the importance of bicycle and pedestrian connectivity in the WY 22 corridor from both a recreational and transportation perspective.
 One of the needs of the project is to promote multimodal (pedestrian, bicycle, transit) travel options for the project corridor.
 Therefore, improvements to bicycle and pedestrian connectivity will be considered in developing and evaluating project alternatives.